a-dri-an-S/CodeSignal-Arcade-Challenges/README.md

 Function removes an integer at kth element in array. "newArr" is declared as an empty array to be used to store values that aren't at kth element of array.
 For loop is used to iterate through array and push elements that aren't in kth element ( i % k !== 0) into "newArr".

+## 35 firstDigit

+Function finds the leftmost digit in a given string.
+It takes the input string and uses the match method to find digits via regex and returns the first, leftmost digit.